khanlab/cvpl_tools/_sources/GettingStarted/segmentation_pipeline.rst.txt

         cell_cnt = count_inst(inst)  # count each contour as a cell
         return cell_cnt

-There are a few issues:
+This code may seem complete, but it has a few issues:

 1. Lack of interpretability.
 Often when we first run this function some bug will show up, for example when the output cell count is unexpectedly large.
 Debugging this becomes a problem since we don't know